 NO. OKAY, CONTEXT FOR THIS ONE!

 In 2011, for Literature 208 class, we were given an assignment of stalking someone and writing about them.
-Only rules were that we shouldn't have been seen and we shouldn't know the person.
+The only rules were that we shouldn't have been seen and we shouldn't know the person.
 The subject didn't have to be anyone of the opposite gender.
-I remember the professor who gave this assignment - let's call them Hot Coldman - told us that he wrote about an old man in the park.
+I remember the professor who gave this assignment - let's call them Hot Coldman - told us that they wrote about an old man in the park.
 I thought it was a huge waste of time but hey, what can I do?
 It was required.
 I think I had some classmates cheat and say they stalked each other but I can't confirm that since I was just eavesdropping.
-I didn't have time to do this assignment nor did I want to get arrested for stalking because I'm not good in stealth.
+I wasn't sure if I did the assignment well nor did I want to get arrested for stalking because I'm not good at stealth.
 I'm no Solid Snake.

 Mr Coldman: "Ralph, why's your stalking exercise late?"

 A young woman sat on a bench at Plaza Mayor amongst the long row of benches under the trees of the beloved Benevides Park.
 She was waiting for someone if the constant tilting of her head is to be believed.
 Cross-legged, the symphony of banter from the various people in the area didn’t seem to bother her.
 She looked around as if whoever she’s expecting would come through the crowds in a dynamic entrance with his or her leitmotif playing.
 So far, no one had arrived despite the amount of people that have passed by that minute.
 She had the lamppost and a brown leather purse on her right keeping her company, the purse’s strap even caressing her stocking-clad thigh, but those weren’t enough to keep a young woman company.